Charlieee1/Health-Happiness-Money/README.md

 You can see that eventually, all stats will reach rock-bottom, which is why the player has to maintain the stats and get ever increasing amounts of money.

+My high score is 260, with time elapsed 81 and 96 dead!
+Let's see if you can beat me!

 ## How we built it
 As the game would be simple, I went for a simple html and javascript website, with javascript for the functionality and html for the looks.